AlphonsusNguyen/cybersecurity-certificate-notes/5 Assets, Threats, and Vulnerabilities/3 Vulnerabilities in systems.md

 "Zero-day" = zero days to fix it!

+Notes: Updates are important, it is recommended to use automatic updates whenever they are available.
+Also watch out for end-of-life software and upgrade them.
+There are big vulnerabilities from EOL software.

 ## CI/CD process vulnerabilities
 - Risks from Third-Party Code: Regularly scan and update your dependencies.
 Make sure you’re using secure versions of all external components.
 - Misconfigured Permissions: Controlling Access.
 Ensure only authorized individuals can access and change critical pipeline elements.